hashicorp/terraform-provider-azurerm/website/docs/r/api_management_identity_provider_aadb2c.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the API Management Identity Provider Resource.
+* `id` - The ID of the API Management Azure AD B2C Identity Provider Resource.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the API Management Resources.
+* `create` - (Defaults to 30 minutes) Used when creating the API Management Azure AD B2C Identity Provider.
-* `read` - (Defaults to 5 minutes) Used when retrieving the API Management Resources.
+* `read` - (Defaults to 5 minutes) Used when retrieving the API Management Azure AD B2C Identity Provider.
-* `update` - (Defaults to 30 minutes) Used when updating the API Management Resources.
+* `update` - (Defaults to 30 minutes) Used when updating the API Management Azure AD B2C Identity Provider.
-* `delete` - (Defaults to 30 minutes) Used when deleting the API Management Resources.
+* `delete` - (Defaults to 30 minutes) Used when deleting the API Management Azure AD B2C Identity Provider.

 ## Import

-API Management Resourcess can be imported using the `resource id`, e.g.
+API Management Azure AD B2C Identity Providers can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_api_management_identity_provider_aadb2c.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/mygroup1/providers/Microsoft.ApiManagement/service1/identityProviders/AadB2C